CNU MIDWEST BOARD OF DIRECTORS

-Dan Baisden is a neighborhood planner and Public Art Manager for the City of Fort Wayne in Northeast Indiana and serves as the Vice-Chair for CNU Midwest.
+Dan Baisden is Administrator of Neighborhood Planning and Activation for the City of Fort Wayne Indiana and serves as the chair for CNU Midwest.
+Prior to his current position, Dan spent several years as a neighborhood planner/public art manager for the City of Fort Wayne and was the Executive Director of Main Street Van Wert.
 Growing up near Akron Ohio, Dan is passionate about the Legacy Cities of the Midwest and has dedicated years of research toward community development and engagement strategies for these communities with limited resources.

-A graduate of Arizona State University and a Graduate Student at Penn State University who has won the Edison Research award in 2011 and was named one of Fort Wayne's 40 Under 40 in 2015 , Dan previously worked in radio broadcast management and was an executive director of a Main Street organization prior to joining the City.
+Dan is a graduate of Arizona State University with degrees in Urban Planning and Urban Sociology, and received his Masters in Community Development from Penn State University, Dan won the Edison Research award in 2011 and was named one of Fort Wayne's 40 Under 40 in 2015 ,

 Mary Kate Genis

 Mary Kate Genis is an Architectural Designer for KZF Design in Cincinnati.
 Mary Kate is a graduate of the University of Cincinnati with a degree in Architecture.
 In addition to her role with CNU Midwest, she is the VP of Development for the League of Women Voters of Greater Cincinnati.

 She believes that physical and social connection is central to the success of communities.
 Mary Kate joined CNU Midwest to act on her beliefs through the principles of New Urbanism and connect with others that are working to do the same.

 Phil Holoubek is the founder, President, and CEO of Lexington’s Real Estate Company.
 LRC is actively involved in the transformation of downtown Lexington.
 Since its inception, LRC has developed over $70 worth of residential and commercial mixed-use real estate, with additional projects valued at another $50 million currently under development in the downtown Lexington area.